voxpupuli/puppet-collectd/README.md

 ### Authors

 Puppet-collectd is maintained by VoxPupuli.
-Before moving to VoxPupuli it was written and maintained by [TheCAT](https://www.cat.pdx.edu/).
+Before moving to VoxPupuli it was written and maintained by [TheCAT](https://www.cat.pdx.edu/) in the [pdxcat](https://github.com/pdxcat/) github org.